LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > p5. one thing I wonder about is how this all hinges on the rational programmer not only taking the right action, but also taking it right?
 Is that exactly what the rational programmer idea presupposes?
 (I guess this reflects on your remark in Sec.
 11 that one problem is with errors in the ascribed types themselves.).

 Yes, you hit the nail on the head.
-One of the central parts of the rational programmer is that it fixes decision of how to respond to a given scenario; so evaluating different ways of taking action boils down to defining and testing the corresponding rational programmers.
+One of the central parts of the rational programmer is that it fixes the decision of how to respond to a given scenario; so evaluating different ways of taking action boils down to defining and testing the corresponding rational programmers.

 > When the rational programmer "fixes" a module and reruns, the implicit assumption seems to be that he runs the program in the exact same way.
 That would make the most sense to me, but you do not seem to come out and say so.

 Yes you're right.
 Thanks, we will clarify this in the prose.